Celebrities who have made investments in the Dominican Republic

 According to international reviews, that loss, in addition to the new and tougher fiscal rules in the Dominican Republic, motivated the singer months ago to decide to turn around and sell his entire stake -25 percent-, keeping only 5 percent. from Punta Cana airport.

-Vin Diesel He is another who does not leave the country after learning that, on the part of his father (whom he did not know), there is Dominican blood.
+Vin Diesel is another who does not leave the country after learning that, from his father (whom he did not know), there is Dominican blood.
 Apart from always scheduling the country as one of the places to shoot his films, the actor signed an agreement to build a film studio in Puerto Plata, in the north of the Dominican Republic, announced last year the country’s president, Luis Abinader.

-The studios will be built by the production company One Race Films, founded by Vin Diesel, and responsible for the “Fast and Furious” movie series.
+The studios will be built by the production company One Race Films, founded by Vin Diesel, and responsible for the “Fast and Furious” film series.

 “From #Bergantin, Puerto Plata we want to announce to the country the signing of an agreement for the construction of a film studio under the direction (of) @vinDiesel and One Race Film (sic.), Which will consolidate the Dominican film industry and generate thousands of jobs and will boost tourism, “said Abinader on his Twitter account.